Từ Hoàng Thông: Chess career

-Từ Hoàng Thông won the Vietnamese Chess Championship in 1986 when he was 14 years old, setting the record as the youngest Vietnamese national chess champion.
+Từ Hoàng Thông first won the Vietnamese Chess Championship in 1986 when he was 14 years old, setting the record as the youngest Vietnamese national chess champion.
 He successfully defended his championship title in 1987 and won again in 1991, 1998, 2000 and 2008.

 He won the Asian Youth Chess Championship in Dubai 1991 and Qatar 1992.
 Từ won the Australian Masters IM tournament in Melbourne in 1995, ahead of Darryl Johansen, and won the Hanoi National Open in 2002.

 Từ Hoàng Thông represented Vietnam in ten consecutive Chess Olympiads from 1990 to 2008.
 He played for Vietnam also in the Asian Team Chess Championship six times from 1991 to 2005, winning the individual bronze medal in Jodhpur 2003, and the team silver medal in Esfahan 2005.
 Từ was a member of the Vietnamese team that won the gold medal in the men's rapid chess team event at the 2005 Southeast Asian Games.